Puntsiluntsi/Data-Structures-Tau-Project-2/HashTable_reemk_kestenberg1.md

 Every prime number p>2 has (p+1)/2 quadratic residues mod p (including 0).
 The set Q1 is exactly the set of quadratic residues mod m=6751, which is prime.
 It is obviously a set of quadratic residues per definition because it is defined as the remainder of an integer i squared mod p.
-It contains ALL the quadratic residues because for every integer x>m, there exists some i<m for which x is equivalent to i mod m, which also means that x squared is equivalent to i squared mod m - and i squared mod m is a member of Q1.
+It contains ALL the quadratic residues because for every integer x>m, there exists some i&lt;m for which x is equivalent to i mod m, which also means that x squared is equivalent to i squared mod m - and i squared mod m is a member of Q1.
 This is why Q1 has exactly (m+1)/2=(6751+1)/2=3286 elements, causing the probe sequence in QP to only contain half (rounded up) of the table's indices.
 For m=2, every integer is a quadratic residue mod m, so the probe sequence will contain all 2 indices.
 This is the only